bdhammel/ml-cliff-notes/README.md

 # Machine Learning Cliff Notes

-These Jupyter notebooks are my notes as I work through this stuff.
-I make no guarantee that these are correct.
+**These Jupyter notebooks are my notes as I work through this stuff.
+I make no guarantee that these are correct.**
+Please visit [bdhammel.com](http://bdhammel.com) for more up-to-date write-ups.
 If you find an error or something that's unclear, please let me know.

 ## Table of Contents